White House blocks Trump attempt to withhold documents related to Jan 6 attack

 Bannon on Thursday told the committee he would not comply with a subpoena it issued last month.

-A lawyer for Bannon, Robert Costello, said in a letter to the committee that Bannon would refuse to comply because of Trump’s claim that he can invoke executive privilege to block Bannon’s testimony.
+A lawyer for Bannon, Robert Costello, said in a letter to the committee that the refusal was due to Trump’s claim that he can invoke executive privilege to block Bannon’s testimony.

 Legal experts have said Trump, as the former president, cannot lawfully use executive privilege to block subpoenas issued by the select committee.

-(Reporting by Jan Wolfe in Wahsington, Kanishka Singh in Bengaluru, Karen Freifeld in New York; Editing by Andy Sullivan and Howard Goller)
+(Reporting by Jan Wolfe in Wahsington, Kanishka Singh in Bengaluru, Karen Freifeld in New York; Editing by Andy Sullivan, Howard Goller and Sonya Hepinstall)